 by Dr Khurshid Ahmad Tariq

-(The writer is Assistant Professor of Zoology at Islamia College of Science and Commerce, Srinagar.
-Views expressed are personal.)
+(The writer works as an assistant professor in the Department of Zoology at the Islamia College of Science and Commerce, Srinagar.
+The views expressed are his own.)